pro-gramming/Ansible_HA_Arch_Docker/README.md

 Running the script: ./ansible_script.sh

 # Note:
+This setup is only meant for light-weight testing for modules that don't require systemd in particular.

 You need to manually run the docker-compose down after finishing the task.

-That facility will also be provided after a bit of time.
+This facility will also be provided after a bit of time.

 Thanks!
-Have a nice day.
+Have fun with playbooks :D .